 A thriving postgraduate school

-Our postgraduate school continues to grow.
-We currently have over 40 PhD students working on a range of research topics, and around 48 MA/MSc students.
-We offer an attractive range of Masters programmes that reflect the distinctive research strengths of the whole School.
-Our MA/MSc programmes relating to human geography have all been recognised under the ESRC’s 1+3 funding regime for which we receive quota studentship funding.
-Our MA/MSc programmes enable those who wish to continue on to doctoral research to apply for funding to cover both their MA/MSc and PhD.
-Current and recent students have been successful in obtaining funding for doctoral research from a variety of other sources including the AHRC and NERC.
+Our Graduate School is large and vibrant.
+We currently have 70 PhD students working on a range of research topics, and 48 masters students (Dec 2014).
+We offer an attractive range of masters programmes that reflect the distinctive research strengths of the whole School.
+Our human geography programmes have all been recognised under the ESRC’s 1+3 funding regime for which we receive quota studentship funding.
+These enable students who wish to continue on to doctoral research to apply for funding to cover both their MA/MSc and PhD.
+Our PhD students are also funded by AHRC (including on five Collaborative Doctoral Award studentships), NERC and via the Erasmus SMART joint doctoral programme.

 Please don't hesitate to contact us if there is anything further that you wish to know about the School.